-- doctor's bills,
+- doctor's bills in Nevada,

-- lost wages,
+- lost wages in Nevada,

-- lost earning potential,
+- lost earning potential in Nevada,

-- wrongful death and/or
+- wrongful death damages in Nevada (if the pedestrian passed away) and/or

 Also see our related article on Las Vegas bus stop accidents.

 Pedestrians who get hit by motorists, motorcyclists, or bicyclists may have grounds to sue the at-fault parties for various "causes of action," including:

 The victim bringing the lawsuit is called the "plaintiff," and the parties being sued are called the "defendants."

 There are four elements a plaintiff would need to prove in order to prevail on a negligence claim in Nevada: